-- 1. The Purchaser shall construct landings at locations approved by the Forest Officer prior to felling timber.
-Any new approaches must be blocked by berms or rocks after use. - Landings shall be kept to the minimum size necessary to allow the safe handling of logs.
+- 1. The Purchaser shall construct landings at locations approved by the Forest Officer prior to felling timber. - 2.
+Landings shall be kept to the minimum size necessary to allow the safe handling of logs.
 The Forest Officer must approve landing size. - 3.
 All deck locations shall be approved by the Forest Officer prior to clearing or use.
 Decks shall be located so as to minimize the number of trees cut for construction of the deck area.